hwdsl2/setup-ipsec-vpn/README.md

 ### For Ubuntu and Debian:

 First, update your system with `apt-get update && apt-get dist-upgrade` and reboot.
-This is optional but recommended.
+This is optional, but recommended.

 ```bash
 wget https://github.com/hwdsl2/setup-ipsec-vpn/raw/master/vpnsetup.sh -O vpnsetup.sh